• Skip to primary navigation

 June 17, 2022 By Daniel Knighten Leave a Comment

 It pays to know the fundamental parameters that quantify the performance of sound equipment.
-Daniel Knighten, Audio Precision Quantitative, objective audio measurements have a role to play not just during design validation and as a manufacturing quality control tool, but during all stages of product development .
-They even come in handy during the earliest […]
+By Daniel Knighten, Audio Precision Quantitative, objective audio measurements have a role to play not just during design validation and as a manufacturing quality control tool, but during all stages of product development .
+They even come in handy during the […]

 Whatever happened to parallel interfaces?